This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Visit Fitzroy Falls
+4. Visit Fitzroy Falls

 I didn’t find Fitzroy Falls an overly dramatic waterfall, but it’s pretty enough and the views over the valley reminded me of the Blue Mountains.

-(Having said that, after visiting Victoria Falls in Zimbabwe I find most waterfalls aren’t that dramatic.
-Vic Falls will do that to you.)
+Having said that, after visiting Victoria Falls in Zimbabwe I find most waterfalls aren’t that dramatic.
+Vic Falls will do that to you.

 The boardwalk along the creek, through restored native bushland, takes you to a lookout at the top of the Falls.

-Have lunch at the Burrawang Village Hotel (Pub)
+5. Have lunch at the Burrawang Village Hotel (Pub)

-Any parent who needs a little time out and to feel happy that their kids are happy running around huge grassed areas and climbing trees, needs to come here.
+Any parent who needs a little time out and to feel happy that their kids are happy running around huge grassed areas, exploring the beautiful plants and flora, and climbing trees, needs to come here.

 There were lots of happy, squealing kids and lots of calm, contented parents gazing out yonder to soak up the serenity.
 Australia, give me more of these pubs please.